ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Workflow

 Technical work is a highly nuanced matter with thousands of minute decisions that will affect how things ultimately interoperate and behave.
-To have any hope of maintaining productivity within your organization you need a set of standards and guiding principles to ensure the everyday technical decisions are broadly consistent and thus manageable for the team. at means you need to actually set those standards, train the team on them and have a day-to-day process to enforce and modify them as necessary.
+To have any hope of maintaining productivity within your organization you need a set of standards and guiding principles to ensure the everyday technical decisions are broadly consistent and thus manageable for the team.
+That means you need to actually set those standards, train the team on them and have a day-to-day process to enforce and modify them as necessary.

 The pattern a team follows to determine how to decide what to build and how work gets done is referred to as a workflow.
 The five most popular workflow patterns are: